Gravitational lensing by a photon sphere in a Reissner-Nordstr\"{o}m naked singularity spacetime in strong deflection limits: Deflection angle in strong deflection limits

 \subsection{Light rays little inside of the photon sphere}

-In the Reissner-Nordstr\"{o}m naked singularity spacetime with $1<q/m<3/(2\sqrt{2})$, images not only barely outside but also inside of the photon sphere can be appeared.
-The effective potential of the light ray for the images is shown in Fig.~\ref{fig:5}.
+In the Reissner-Nordstr\"{o}m naked singularity spacetime with $1<q/m<3/(2\sqrt{2})$, images not only barely outside but also inside of the photon sphere can appear and its effective potential is shown in Fig.~\ref{fig:5}.

 As following Refs.~\cite{Shaikh:2019itn,Tsukamoto:2021caq}, we consider the deflection angle of a light ray which is reflected a potential barrier near an antiphoton sphere in a strong deflection limit $r_0 \rightarrow r_\mathrm{c}$, where $r=r_\mathrm{c}$ is the smaller positive root of the effective potential with the critical impact parameter $b=b_\mathrm{m}$.
-We note $b_\mathrm{c}\equiv b(r_\mathrm{c})=b_\mathrm{m}$ .
+We note $b_\mathrm{c}\equiv b(r_\mathrm{c})=b_\mathrm{m}$.
 Here and hereinafter, quantities with the subscript $c$ denote the quantities at $r_0=r_\mathrm{c}$.
 Note that $r_\mathrm{c}$ satisfies an equation

 and $r_\mathrm{c}$ can be obtained analytically as

 Here, $A_\mathrm{m}$ is given by

 By using a variable